The Duties of a Paralegal

 Regardless of your prior specialties or background, you will gain more responsibility and require less supervision as you grow in experience with your employer.
 You may have the opportunity to supervise other paralegals or take the lead on group projects.
 Regardless of the specific tasks that a paralegal position may require, there are many different skills and traits that you should bring to your paralegal career.
 You should have excellent oral and written communication skills.
 You should be a good team player.
 And you should be able to research and analyze information from multiple sources.

 You can learn and develop these skills in an ABA-approved paralegal program.
 Download our guide by filling out the contact form on the right hand side of this page.
-Find out more about the duties of a paralegal as you pursue your Associate’s Degree in Paralegal Studies from Fremont College by contacting one of our friendly admissions representatives at (800) 373-6668.
+Find out more about the duties of a paralegal as you pursue your Associate’s Degree in Paralegal Studies from Fremont University by contacting one of our friendly admissions representatives at (800) 373-6668.

 *Paralegals may not provide legal services directly to the public, except as permitted by law.